Symbols for toric Eisenstein cocycles and arithmetic applications: Construction and application of the motivic cocycles

+i.e. fixing each $z_i$ corresponding to the indexing set to be either $1$ or $\infty$.
 We wish to check, for each $I$, whether or not this intersection has the correct codimension, i.e. codimension $n+|I|$; the cycle \eqref{eq:finalcycle} meets all faces properly if and only if all codimensions are correct.

 First consider the case where $I$ has at least one label of $0$; without loss of generality, we assume that it corresponds to $1\in I$, i.e. the relation $1-z_1=1\Leftrightarrow z_1=0$.
 The intersection of \eqref{eq:finalcycle} with $\{z_1=0\}$ is then the closure of the locus